kgbrown5/pearlhacks-25/README.md

 #### 🎯 What it does

-Task Dash is a program that allows users to compete with friends to finish their to do lists.
-Users can access their own to do list and add items that are either recurring or one-time tasks.
-These tasks can be reordered, individually deleted, and reset each day.
-Users can connect and compete with friends to reach the finish line in the interface - progress is represented by the percentage of tasks each user has completed.
+Task Dash is a program that turns task management into a friendly competitio!
+Users can create and track their to-do lists, adding both recurring and one-time tasks.
+Tasks can be reordered, deleted individually, and reset daily.

-Users can view and edit their to do lists on the "tasks" (leftmost) page.
-Users can compete against their friends in the center screen, and edit their own settings and friend connections on the right screen.
+For a unqiue, competitve edge, users can connect with friends and race to complete their lists — progress is visualized as a percentage, so everyone can see who's in the lead!

+We split our interface into 3 main sections:
+* **Tasks Page** (Left) – View and manage your personal to-do list.
+* **Competition Page** (Center) – Compete against friends in real-time.
+* **Settings & Friends Page** (Right) – Customize your experience and manage connections.

 #### 🛠️ How we built it

-We built out the backend of Task Dash using FastAPI, Python for endpoint functionality, and Pydantic for data validation and modeling.
-Our styling and frontend functionality utilized Typescript with HTML and CSS elements.
-We used Figma to create wireframes for prototyping.
-We also utilized Github to manage versions and allow collaboration between members of our team.
+We developed Task Dash using:

+* **FastAPI & Python** – Backend functionality and API endpoints.
+* **Pydantic** – Data validation and modeling.
+* **Typescript, HTML & CSS** – Frontend styling and interactions.
+* **Figma** – Wireframing and prototyping.
+* **GitHub** – Version control and team collaboration.

 #### 💡 Challenges, accomplishments, & what we learned

-Since we were a two-person team and had a limited working window, we had to significantly reduce the scope of our project from its original mockup.
+As a two-person team with a tight deadline, we had to refine our project scope.
 We decided to focus on creating a functioning FastAPI implementation - this was a challenge, as we had minimal experience creating our own APIs.
 However, it was incredibly rewarding and we're glad we took this opportunity to learn!

 #### 🔮 What's next for Task Dash

-Because of the limited time frame of this hackathon, we were unable to fully implement the GUI that originally inspired this project.
-In the future, we plan to use React to design our user interface and implement the race functionality.
+Due to time constraints, we couldn’t fully implement the interactive GUI that initially inspired this project.
+Looking ahead, we plan to build out our frontend using React to enhance user experience and implement the race functionality.

 ### 🔗 Devpost